Francisco González Metilli

-Francisco González Metilli (born 29 March 1997) is an Argentine professional footballer who plays as an attacking midfielder for Central Córdoba SdE, on loan from Argentinos Juniors.
+Francisco González Metilli (born 29 March 1997) is an Argentine professional footballer who plays as an attacking midfielder for Belgrano.

 Career

 González Metilli's career began with Santamarina.
 He made his professional debut on 14 March 2016 during a defeat to Nueva Chicago, being substituted on for Gonzalo Ludueña after sixty-three minutes.
 His first start arrived in the following May against Independiente Rivadavia, though it lasted just nineteen minutes as he was sent off in the first half following two yellow cards in as many minutes.
-October 2017 saw González Metilli score his first goal against Atlético de Rafaela, prior to netting a brace over Instituto twelve months later.
+October 2017 saw González Metilli score his first goal against Atlético de Rafaela prior to netting a brace over Instituto twelve months later.
 In January 2019, Argentinos Juniors of the Primera División signed González Metilli.

 He made his Primera División and Argentinos debut on 28 January 2019, featuring for fifty minutes of a 2–0 loss to Colón.
 In July 2019, González Metilli was loaned to Primera B Nacional's Estudiantes until June 2020.
 He scored on his debut against Mitre on 16 August, which preceded a further six goals across twenty-four total appearances for the club.
 In July 2020, the loan was extended until 31 December.